yangli-evo/yangli-evo.github.io/_pages/about.md

 # 🔥 News
+- *Dec 2024*: Awarded for Outstanding Doctoral Dissertation of Zhejiang Province
 - *Sep 2024*: Awarded the UMPDA Travel Award
 - *July 2024*: Attended the SMBE meeting in Mexico and gave a presentation.
 - *Aug 2023*: Appointed as a Postdoctoral Fellow.
 First time in the United States!